j-sieben/PIT/Doc/using_pit.md

 end;
 ```

 At the end of the script, method `pit_admin.create_message_package` is called to have `pit_admin` (re)-create package `MSG`.
-It rebuilds the package based on the messages found in table `MESSAGE` where the `pit_admin` writes its messages to.
+It rebuilds the package based on the messages found in table `PIT_MESSAGE` where the `pit_admin` writes its messages to.
 It therefore can be called as often as you like and will always resemble the latest status of your messages.
 Keep in mind that it doesn't contain the messages itself.
 So if you just correct a typo there's no need to recreate the message package.
-This package contains a constant of type `varchar2(30)` with the same name as the message and the value of the message name:
+This package contains a constant of type `varchar2(30)` (`varchar2(128)` starting with 12c) with the same name as the message and the value of the message name:

 ```
 create or replace package MSG
 as
-  MY_FIRST_MESSAGE constant varchar2(30) := 'MY_FIRST_MESSAGE';
+  MY_FIRST_MESSAGE constant varchar2(128) := 'MY_FIRST_MESSAGE';
   ...
 end msg;
 ```